IAmJonoBo/Rocketship/docs/README.md

 # Rocketship Documentation Index

+> **Note:** The codebase has undergone a mass refactor for DRY, YAGNI, and canonical structure.
+See [CHANGELOG.md](../CHANGELOG.md) for the canonical structure and refactor principles.
+All documentation and organization now follow these standards.

 > **Accessibility & Navigation:**
 > - All diagrams/images include descriptive alt text.
 > - Heading structure and link text are optimized for screen readers.